COVID-19 FAQs updated 3:39 p.m., September 4, 2020

 Yes, unless you are eligible for relief.
 If you do not owe child support but you are married to someone who owes child support, you may file an Injured Spouse Claim and Allocation – Form 8379.
 Please visit www.irs.gov for filing instructions.
 If you have already filed that form for your 2019 tax return, you do not need to file it again.

-The IRS has announced that, in some instances, a portion of the payment sent to a spouse who filed an injured spouse claim with their 2019 tax return (or 2018 tax return, if no 2019 tax return has been filed) was mistakenly offset by the non-injured spouse’s past-due child support.
-The IRS is working to fix this issue, but it may not be resolved until the end of August.
+The IRS has stated that, in some instances, a portion of the payment sent to a spouse who filed an injured spouse claim with their 2019 tax return (or 2018 tax return, if no 2019 tax return has been filed) was mistakenly offset by the non-injured spouse’s past-due child support.
+The IRS is working to fix this issue by the end of September.
 If you filed an injured spouse claim with your return and received a notice of an offset like this, you do not need to take any action.
 The injured spouse will receive their unpaid half of the total payment when the issue is resolved.
-See Question 28 on the IRS website.
+See the IRS website for more info.

 I received a notice from the that it applied my federal stimulus payment to delinquent debt for child support through the Oregon Department of Justice Division of Child Support.
 I have already paid off my past-due child support.
 When will the Oregon Child Support Program refund my stimulus payment?(updated 7-22-2020)